evkx/evkx.github.io/content/models/nio/et5/ET5/_index.md

 ## Drivetrain

 Nio ET5 has an all-wheel drive system supported by two motors, one on each axle.
-The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.
+The motors used are [Induction Motors](../../../../technology/motors/asm/) at the front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at the rear axle.